Don’t want to read nearly 2,000 words about how to be more creative as a web developer? I got you. Here’s a podcast:

 You can see the whole workshop here.

-At the end of the workshop, I had time for some Q & A and design and creativity came up.
-The attitude of the whole group was that design/creativity is a skill you either have or you don’t.
+At the end of the workshop, I had time for some Q & A, and design and creativity came up.
+The attitude of the whole group was that design/creativity is a skill you either have or don’t.

 The conversations I had afterward were people trying to figure out the secret to my creativity.

 “Oh, you were a musician?
 That’s what it was!”

 And, yet I know so many musicians that are great at their instrument but horrible at design!